Gillian White (sculptor)

-Gillian Louise White (born 20 June 1939, in Orpington) is a British-born sculptor who currently resides and works in Leibstadt, Switzerland.
-She is renowned for her large-scale public works and art commissions for buildings.
+Gillian Louise White (20 June 1939 – 31 January 2026) was a British-born Swiss sculptor who lived and worked in Leibstadt, Switzerland.
+She was renowned for her large-scale public works and art commissions for buildings.
 In 1969, shortly before relocating to Switzerland, Gillian White won her first competition with her sculpture "Gewässerschutzplastik" made of polyester for a public artwork in Olten.

-Biography
+Life and career

-White was born in Orpington, Kent, and attended the Elmhurst Ballet School which was then in Camberley.
-She studied at Saint Martin's School of Art and the Central School of Art and Design in London, and École nationale supérieure des Beaux-Arts in Paris.
+White was born in Orpington, Kent on 20 June 1939.
+She attended the Elmhurst Ballet School which was then in Camberley.
+White studied at Saint Martin's School of Art and the Central School of Art and Design in London, and École nationale supérieure des Beaux-Arts in Paris.

 Her works on public display include Echodrome, created with her husband Albert Siegenthaler (1938-1984), is on display on the campus of the École Polytechnique Fédérale de Lausanne; Lichtung ("Lighting") on the Kulturweg Baden-Wettingen-Neuenhof; the 7 m Wave White Wedded Words 2 (2002/2003), with a title inspired by James Joyce, on the Kunstpfad am Mummelsee in Seebach in the Black Forest, Germany; a work in the sculpture garden of Vullierens Castle; an untitled work (1993) in Winterthur; and works at the Villa Berberich in Bad Säckingen.
 In 2009 the Kunstmuseum Olten held a retrospective exhibition of her work.

-Since 1972 she has lived and worked in Leibstadt, Canton of Aargau, Switzerland.
+From 1972 onwards, she lived and worked in Leibstadt, Canton of Aargau, Switzerland.
+White died in Döttingen, Aargau on 31 January 2026, at the age of 86.